SAP-samples/teched2025-AD161/exercises/ex4/README.md

 # Exercise 4 - Deploy to SAP HANA Cloud

-In this exercise, we will deploy the database model of the xtravels app to a HANA Cloud instance and connect the Data Product entity `Customer` to a BDC tenant.
+In this exercise, you will deploy the database model of the xtravels app to a HANA Cloud instance and connect the Data Product entity `Customer` to a BDC tenant.
-We will run the xtravels app in hybrid mode: the app still runs locally on your laptop, but is connected to an HDI container in a HANA Cloud instance.
+You will run the xtravels app in hybrid mode: the app still runs locally on your laptop, but is connected to an HDI container in a HANA Cloud instance.

-In this session, we focus on the CAP part of the integration with a BDC Data Product.
+This session focuses on the CAP part of the integration with a BDC Data Product.
-We have already
+Prior to the session, we have already
 * prepared a BDC tenant with the "Customer" Data Product installed
 * created a HANA remote source in the HANA instance, which points to the share
 * created a schema `DP_VT_CUSTOMER` in the HANA instance with virtual tables pointing to the share tables in the BDC tenant.
+* prepared a user-provided service `grantor-dp-admin` in Cloud Foundry that holds credentials for accessing this schema.

-We will connect the Data Product entities in the CAP app to these virtual tables via synonyms.
+You will connect the Data Product entities in the CAP app to these virtual tables via synonyms.

 <br>![](/exercises/ex4/images/04_00_0010.png)